shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Requirements:

--   Home – This creature must be in a home biome (a biome in which it has a biome bonus)
+-   Home – This creature must be at a home landmark
 -   Once – This ability must not have been activated yet during this battle
 -   Powerful X – This creature must have at least X total power in order to activate this ability
 -   Social X – This creature must have X allies that share a type with it (including itself)
--   Symbiotic – The target creature of this ability must share a home biome with this creature
+-   Symbiotic – The target creature of this ability must share a favored terrain with this creature

 Ability triggers: